bazelbuild/apple_support/README.md

 building for Apple platforms besides macOS.
 Since Bazel 7 this toolchain is required when targeting those platforms.

-NOTE: This toolchain requires a full Xcode installation, not just the Xcode Command Line Tools.
-If you only need to build for macOS and don't want to require a full Xcode installation in your build, use the builtin Unix toolchain provided by Bazel.
+The toolchain supports using a full Xcode installation or the Xcode Command Line Tools.

 ### Bazel 7+ Setup